-Current liabilities increased to $\mathbb{P}3.52$ billion this year from $\mathbb{P}2.18$ billion last year primarily due to the reclassification of the long-term loans from noncurrent to current liabilities.
-Although the loans are classified as current, these will remain long-term based on the terms of the loan agreement and will not be paid in the next twelve months.
+Current liabilities increased to P3.52 billion this year from P2.18 billion last year primarily due to the reclassification of the long-term loans from noncurrent to current liabilities.
 The reclassification was done to comply with Philippine Financial Reporting Standards (PFRS).